samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 ### Level 1: Spellcasting

 You have learned to cast spells through prayer and meditation.
 See [chapter 7](https://www.dndbeyond.com/sources/dnd/phb-2024/spells/) for the rules on spellcasting.
-The information below details how you use those rules with Cleric spells, which appear on the [Cleric spell list](#ClericSpellList) later in the class’s description.
+The information below details how you use those rules with Cleric spells, which appear on the [Cleric spell list](#ClericSpellList) later in the class's description.

 ***Cantrips.*** You know three cantrips of your choice from the Cleric spell list.
 [Guidance](/spells/2618971-guidance), [Sacred Flame](/spells/2618967-sacred-flame), and [Thaumaturgy](/spells/2619174-thaumaturgy) are recommended.